GSA vs GovDeals vs Public Surplus (2026): Fees, Selection, Best for You

 Fees: No buyer's premium.
 You pay what you bid, plus applicable taxes.
 This is a significant advantage over other platforms.

 Registration: Free.
 You'll need a valid email and mailing address.
-Payment is typically by credit card (up to $24,999.99/day) or wire transfer for larger amounts.
+Payment is by credit card (capped at $24,999.99 per card per day, up to two cards per transaction) or wire transfer for larger amounts.

 - No buyer's premium - you save 7.5-12.5% compared to GovDeals